minh-p/java-platformer-basic/README.md

 - Something to finally get my programming journey back on track.
 - To be able to create my first game without a game engine (in which I have only used one game engine ever before xd).
 - Understand how to use unit-testing and professional stuff.

-* Tools used: Should just be vanilla java.